webdiscus/pug-plugin/README.md

 Install: `npm install css-loader sass sass-loader --save-dev`

 In this case no need to define the style in webpack entry.
-The CSS will be extracted from a style source required directly in the pug template.
+The CSS is extracted from a style using the `require()` function directly in the pug template.

 The pug template `src/templates/index.pug`:
 ```pug